Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnki.md

     - (Top left) `Tools` > `Preferences` and set the settings accordingly
     - (Settings 3) Turn on `FSRS` with a minimum desired and SM2 retention of `0.80`, then use `Optimize FSRS Parameters` every month
         - `Tools` > `FSRS4Anki Helper` for more personalized settings
+        - Until `1000 reviews`, you can't generate your own parameters and you will be using the defaults

     === "Anki Preference Settings"
         ![Anki Preference Settings](../img/anki-preference-settings.png){height=300 width=600}